England: Sport

-Cricket is generally thought to have been developed in the early medieval period among the farming and metalworking communities of the Weald.
-The England cricket team is a composite England and Wales, team.
+Cricket is generally thought to have been developed in the early medieval period amongst the farming and metalworking communities of the Weald.
+The England cricket team is a composite England and Wales team.
 One of the game's top rivalries is The Ashes series between England and Australia, contested since 1882.
-The climax of the 2005 Ashes was viewed by 7.4 million as it was available on terrestrial television.
-England has hosted five Cricket World Cups (1975, 1979, 1983, 1999 and 2019), winning the 2019 edition in a final regarded as one of the greatest one day internationals ever played.
-They hosted the ICC World Twenty20 in 2009, winning this format in 2010 beating rivals Australia in the final.
-In the domestic competition, the County Championship, Yorkshire are by far the most successful club having won the competition 32 times outright and sharing it on 1 other occasion.
 Lord's Cricket Ground situated in London is sometimes referred to as the "Mecca of Cricket".
+After winning the 2019 Cricket World Cup, England became the first country to win the World Cups in football, rugby union, and cricket.

 William Penny Brookes was prominent in organising the format for the modern Olympic Games.
-In 1994, then President of the IOC, Juan Antonio Samaranch, laid a wreath on Brooke's grave, and said, "I came to pay homage and tribute to Dr Brookes, who really was the founder of the modern Olympic Games".
 London has hosted the Summer Olympic Games three times, in 1908, 1948, and 2012.
 England competes in the Commonwealth Games, held every four years.
 Sport England is the governing body responsible for distributing funds and providing strategic guidance for sporting activity in England.
-The Minister for Sport and Civil Society has responsibility for sport in England.

-Rugby union originated in Rugby School, Warwickshire in the early 19th century.
-The England rugby union team won the 2003 Rugby World Cup, with Jonny Wilkinson scoring the winning drop goal in the last minute of extra time against Australia.
-England was one of the host nations of the competition in the 1991 Rugby World Cup and also hosted the 2015 Rugby World Cup.
-The top level of club participation is the English Premiership.
-Leicester Tigers, London Wasps, Bath Rugby and Northampton Saints have had success in the Europe-wide Heineken Cup.